AdvaitKarnatak/AdvaitKarnatak/README.md

 Here's a bit more about me:

+- 🔭 Currently working on NLP and CV project
-- 🔭 Currently working on Deep Learning projects
+- 🔭 Have worked on Deep Learning projects in the past
 - 🌱 Decent command over DSA
 - 💬 Ask me about [Your Expertise/Interest]
 - 📫 How to reach me: advait.iitd@gmail.com